GoogleChrome/developer.chrome.com/site/en/blog/force-major-version-to-100/index.md

 with User-Agent parsing libraries as the major version number went from one digit to two.
-Now that we are approaching version 100 in both Chrome and Firefox, with Edge not far behind, we want to detect possible issues related to three-digit version number early, so we are ready when the it becomes a reality.
+Now that we are approaching version 100 in both Chrome and Firefox, with Edge not far behind, we want to detect possible issues related to three-digit version number early, so we are ready when it becomes a reality.

 Starting in Chrome 96, until Chrome 99, a feature flag will be available to force the User-Agent string to use the major version number 100, regardless of the actual major version